 Your time

-We estimate that it takes from 20 to 40 hours in order to submit a REACH registration dossier for a substance that has already been registered.
-This time includes the commissioning of substance analytical testing, negotiating a Letter of Access, creating both the Enquiry and Registration dossiers in IUCLID format and finally submitting the dossiers to ECHA via REACH IT.
+We estimate that it takes from 20 to 40 hours in order to submit a registration dossier for a previously registered substance.
+This time includes the commissioning of substance analytical testing, negotiating a LOA, and creating both the inquiry and registration dossiers in IUCLID format.

-If the substance has not already been REACH registered then you can expect to spend more time commissioning studies and also building the registration dossier in IUCLID.
+For substances not previously REACH registered then you can expect to spend more time commissioning studies and building the registration dossier from scratch.

 As the registration process can become quite technical, many companies call on the support of consultancies and legal experts in order to submit a REACH registration.
 Hourly cost rates may be higher but having experienced professionals support your registration can make the process more efficient.